Thomas Jefferson

-As president, Jefferson pursued the nation's shipping and trade interests against Barbary pirates and aggressive British trade policies.
-Starting in 1803, he promoted a western expansionist policy with the Louisiana Purchase which doubled the nation's claimed land area.
-To make room for settlement, Jefferson began the process of Indian tribal removal from the newly acquired territory.
-As a result of peace negotiations with France, his administration reduced military forces.
-He was re-elected in 1804, but his second term was beset with difficulties at home, including the trial of former vice president Aaron Burr.
-In 1807, American foreign trade was diminished when Jefferson implemented the Embargo Act in response to British threats to U.S. shipping.
-The same year, Jefferson signed the Act Prohibiting Importation of Slaves.
+Jefferson's presidency assertively defended the nation's shipping and trade interests against Barbary pirates and aggressive British trade policies, promoted a western expansionist policy with the Louisiana Purchase, which doubled the nation's geographic size, and reduced military forces and expenditures following successful negotiations with France.
+In his second presidential term, Jefferson was beset by difficulties at home, including the trial of his former vice president Aaron Burr.
+In 1807, Jefferson implemented the Embargo Act to defend the nation's industries from British threats to U.S. shipping, limit foreign trade, and stimulate the birth of the American manufacturing.